-We envision a community transformed by art that embraces dance as a relevant, enriching, and integral part of life.
+We envision an inclusive community transformed by art, embracing dance as an enriching and integral part of life.

-The mission of Ballet Lubbock is to changes lives.
-As a pre-professional ballet school, we strive to inspire our community through accessible dance education and performance of the highest artistic caliber.
+Ballet Lubbock changes lives.
+As a pre-professional dance school, we enhance our community through premier dance training, performances, and outreach.

 At Ballet Lubbock, we truly believe that art transforms lives.
 When students train at our school, they not only learn the technique of dance, but they are educated in the values of creativity, discipline, focus, and commitment.
 Thus, our greatest successes occur off the stage.
 Our graduates, regardless of whether they pursue dance professionally, take these skills with them on all paths of life.
 They are mature, creative young adults who have learned the value of a focused passion and the reward of creating for their community.